alibaba-go/bluto/README.md

 ### Command's Options
 You can pass options as variadic args as last arguments.
-The Options for each command is interface which is satisfied by defined option structs.
+The Option for each command is an interface that is satisfied by defined option structs.
 You can pass multiple options like this:
 ```go
 bluto.Borrow().Set(&setResult, "key", "value", SetOptionEX{EX:1}, SetOptionNX{}, SetOptionKEEPTTL{}).Commit()
 ```
-For more advanced example look at [example](https://pkg.go.dev/github.com/alibaba-go/bluto/commander#example-Commander.Set-OptionSlice)
+For more advanced examples look at [example](https://pkg.go.dev/github.com/alibaba-go/bluto/commander#example-Commander.Set-OptionSlice)

 ## Contributing
 See [CONTRIBUTING.md](https://github.com/alibaba-go/bluto/blob/master/CONTRIBUTING.md).

 ## Contact
 Bug reports and feature requests are welcome.
-If you have any question, please email us at rd@alibaba.ir.
+If you have any question, please email us at [rd@alibaba.ir](rd@alibaba.ir).

 ## License
 Released under MIT License